Measures#

 Using this principle, the data model can focus on aspects that are suitable for structured reporting, allowing adequate comparisons between different river basin districts (RBDs).
 Specific or more detailed information can be kept in the RBMP documents, the analysis of which can in the future be facilitated using, for example, large language models (LLMs) supported by retrieval‑augmented generation (RAG) techniques.

-1. Summary information about the River Basin Management Plan, the Progress since the previous River Basin Management Plan, and the mechanisms of international Coordination (if applicable).
+• summary information about the River Basin Management Plan, the Progress since the previous River Basin Management Plan, and the mechanisms of international Coordination (if applicable)

-3. Summary information about pressures and substances causing failure was also requested, along with their link to KTM Indicators and Indicator Gaps.
+• further information about Significant pressures and substances causing failure, along with their link to KTM Indicators and Indicator Gaps

 ../_images/Measures_RBMPPoM_2022_ClassDiagram.png

-Figure 7 River Basin Management Plan & Programme of Measures - 3rd cycle - OBSOLETE
+Figure 15 River Basin Management Plan & Programme of Measures - 3rd cycle#

-3. The KTM indicators and indicator gaps group is completely removed.
+• The KTM classification, KTM indicators and indicator gaps data is completely removed.

 The data is structured as a simple questionnaire, mostly with Yes/No or multiple‑choice answers, accompanied by links to additional documentation (which can be uploaded or kept on national websites).
 Only one record per table is required for each River Basin District.